 Individuals who have not received an invitation but wish to attend should contact Amy Creamer at (716) 862-1678.

-An annual Walk to Remember in October is a short walk that allows parents to come together to walk in memory of their beloved babies.
+The annual Walk to Remember in October is a short walk that allows parents to come together in memory of their beloved babies.
 The event is hosted by the Western New York Perinatal Bereavement Network and includes a tree planting, balloon release, and songs and readings.

-For more information, please contact Christine Scott, Director of the Western New York Perinatal Bereavement Network, at (716) 626-6363.
+For more information, please contact Christine Scott, Director of the Western New York Perinatal Bereavement Network, at (716) 626-6363 or visit wnypbn.org.

 Other events by the Western New York Perinatal Bereavement Network include an Evening to Remember and a Parents Day Brunch to recognize those who have experienced a loss.
 For more information, please contact Christine Scott, Director of the Western New York Perinatal Bereavement Network, at (716) 626-6363.